odennav/large-scale-system-microservices-gcp/README.md

 ### Getting Started ###

-1. **Create a project**
+1. **Create New Project**

    Choose name of your project.
-   Involves setting a billing account.
+   Confirm your billing account or use 90-day trial to help cover costs of resources for this project.

-   You can use 90-day trial to help cover costs of resources for this project.
+   Search for 'Compute Engine' and select 'CREATE INSTANCE'.

-   Search for 'Compute Engine' and select 'Create Instance' Enter name of VM instance, select Region, Zone and Machine Configuration(Low cost, day-to-day computing).
+   Enter name of VM instance, select Region, Zone and Machine Configuration(Low cost, day-to-day computing).

-   Select Machine type
+   **Select Machine type**
    - 4 vCPUs, 2 core, 16 GB memory

    ![](https://github.com/odennav/large-scale-system-micros-gcp/blob/main/snip/deployment-snips/39.png)

    Change availability policies to 'Spot' VM provisioning model.
    This reduces monthly estimate cost by more than 50%